Minimal functions on the random graph: Model-theoretic corollaries

 The operational generating process can be linked to preservation of relations of structures~\cite{BodirskyNesetrilJLC,OligoClone,BodChenPinsker}.

-\begin{proposition} Let $f: V^k \rightarrow V$ and $g: V^l \rightarrow V$ be operations.
+\begin{proposition} Let $f \colon V^k \rightarrow V$ and $g \colon V^l \rightarrow V$ be operations.
 Then $f$ generates $g$ if and only if every relation with a first-order definition in $G$ that is preserved by $g$ is also preserved by $f$. \end{proposition}

-Using these facts, we arrive at the following equivalent formulation of Theorem~\ref{thm:main}.
-Call a reduct $\Gamma$ of $G$ \emph{pp-precomplete} iff it is pp-incomplete (as defined in the introduction) and every expansion of $\Gamma$ by a relation that is not primitive positive definable in $\Gamma$ is pp-complete.
-The \emph{dual} of $\Gamma$ is the structure that contains the relation $-R := \{(-t_1,\dots,-t_k) \; | \; (t_1,\dots,t_k) \in R\}$ for all relations $R$ in $\Gamma$.
+Recall from Subsection~\ref{subsect:intro:model} that the reducts of $G$, factored by the equivalence of primitive positive interdefinability, form a complete lattice in which is the order is given by primitive positive definability.
+Using Theorem~\ref{thm:nesetril} and Proposition~\ref{prop:galois}, we obtain the following equivalent formulation of Theorem~\ref{thm:main}.
+The \emph{dual} of $\Gamma$ is the structure that consists of the relations $-R := \{(-t_1,\dots,-t_k) \; | \; (t_1,\dots,t_k) \in R\}$ for all relations $R$ in $\Gamma$.

-\begin{theorem} Let $\Gamma$ be a pp-precomplete reduct of $G$.
-Then it is first-order interdefinable with exactly one of the following 14 structures: \begin{enumerate} \item The structure with all relations that are first-order definable in $G$ and preserved by a constant operation; \item The structure with all relations that are first-order definable in $G$ and preserved by $e_N$; \item The structure with all relations that are first-order definable in $G$ and preserved by $e_E$; \item The structure with all relations that are first-order definable in $G$ and preserved by $-$; \item The structure with all relations that are first-order definable in $G$ and preserved by $\sw$; \item The structure with all relations that are first-order definable in $G$ and preserved by a binary operation of type $p_1$ that is balanced in both arguments; \item The structure with all relations that are first-order definable in $G$ and preserved by a binary operation of type $\max$ that is balanced in both arguments; \item The structure with all relations that are first-order definable in $G$ and preserved by a binary operation of type $\max$ that is $E$-dominated in both arguments; \item The structure with all relations that are first-order definable in $G$ and preserved by a binary operation of type $p_1$ that is $E$-dominated in both arguments; \item The structure with all relations that are first-order definable in $G$ and preserved by a binary operation of type $p_1$ that is balanced in the first and $E$-dominated in the second argument; \end{enumerate} or to one of the duals of the last four structures. \end{theorem}
+\begin{cor} Let $\Gamma$ be a member of a dual atom of the lattice of reducts of $G$ up to primitive positive interdefinability.
+Then it is primitive positive interdefinable with exactly one of the following 14 structures, namely the structures with all relations that are first-order definable in $G$ and preserved by \begin{enumerate} \item a constant operation; \item $e_N$; \item $e_E$; \item $\flip$; \item $\sw$; \item a binary operation of type $p_1$ that is balanced in both arguments; \item a binary operation of type $\max$ that is balanced in both arguments; \item a binary operation of type $\max$ that is $E$-dominated in both arguments; \item a binary operation of type $p_1$ that is $E$-dominated in both arguments; \item a binary operation of type $p_1$ that is balanced in the first and $E$-dominated in the second argument; \end{enumerate} or to one of the duals of the last four structures. \end{cor}